 If you're interested in taking a DNA test for weight loss, you might be overwhelmed at the sheer number of tests on the market.

 We've dialed it down to a few of the top options to help you compare the features and prices for each, which are current as of January 2019.

 The test from embodyDNA works to give you a total overview of your macronutrients, suggested foods to create a diet with, genetic reports that identify how well your body processes the food you eat, as well as how fitness works for you.
 The report will include a list of 21 genetic traits.

 All of the results of embodyDNA's test are backed with scientific facts that are easily broken down and explained so you can understand what the different factors and genotypes mean.
 You can order it on the company's website for $89.99.

 ORIG3N offers two different tests that fall into the weight loss category: nutrition and fitness.
 Each individual test costs $149.

-The nutrition test analyzes your DNA to profile your nutrition by several factors including what your body easily metabolizes, your hunger and weight predisposition, and its ability to absorb vitamins.
+The nutrition test analyzes your DNA to profile your possible nutrition by several factors including what your body may easily metabolize, your hunger and weight predisposition, and its ability to absorb certain vitamins.

-The fitness test gives you insight into which types of workouts will yield the best results, what your genes say about your muscle and joint strength, as well as how quickly your muscles will recover after any period of exercise.
+The fitness test claim to give you insight into which types of workouts might yield the best results, what your genes may say about your muscle and joint strength, as well as how quickly your muscles might recover after any period of exercise.

 Healthy Weight DNA Insight